MichaelBoelens37/CSDS290-Homeworks/HW6/README.md

 ----------Description-------------

+For our 6th and final assignment, we were instructed to download Unity's 2D gamekit and design 3 different, original levels.
+The levels are meant to be increasingly difficult to "beat" where the last level should take multiple tries to beat.
+While I used most of the 2D game mechanics, I added some of my own as well.
+For example, I added the damager component to a block, so when a block drops on an enemy, it will get crushed and die.
+I also added a damager to the feet of the main character so you can jump on enemies to kill them.
 To view the rubric for this assignment, click [here](https://drive.google.com/file/d/1pQQs1KtG6FjZyAJM-J0iSsRPY3FF-jej/view?usp=sharing).
 To view my Game Design Document, click [here](https://drive.google.com/file/d/19ksf8XYzBwxelorP03pFOfW5F3-AufAC/view?usp=sharing).

+-----------Pictures----------------